Skip to content

 Technology is only inevitable if we cause it to be.
 Flying cars are my favourite example – we’ve been dreaming about them for 50 years, they’re iconic in pop culture, and sufficient people with sufficient cash who dreamed that same dream 50 years ago are still alive.
 So we will probably at some point get flying cars.

 Should we get flying cars – or autonomous cars?
 We don’t even know how to stay safe in non-flying cars!
-Perhaps bicycles and walking infrastucture are actually a better option; which would encourage human evolution and connection far more than flying cars.
+Perhaps bicycles and walking infrastructure are actually a better option; which would encourage human evolution and connection far more than flying cars.

 Unfortunately, we hold onto an old dream, and pretend it’s inevitable.
 The military love flying cars, except they call them ‘evacuation devices’ – because the current deal is to fly a huge helicopter or other aircraft – which is massive and expensive and has a big crew.
 Another use case is regional transport using smaller aircraft.
 However – in my lifetime ago, we used to fly smaller cheaper aircraft all the time.
 As a kid I bumped across south Australia in a 6 seater to get to specialist appointments in Adelaide – but we kinda forget that small, low personnel flying machines already exist… perhaps because its bad for marketing.
 In the modern mantra, there are blackhawks or flying cars, and nothing in between.